penelopeysm/london_classical/README.md

 - ✅ BBC Proms 2025
 - ✅ Southbank Centre

-Things I probably would like to add, but haven't yet:
+Things I really would like to add, but haven't yet:

 - ❌ Barbican

+I might get around to these at some point, but they're lower priority:

 - ❌ Royal Albert Hall
 - ❌ Cadogan Hall
+- ❌ St Martin-in-the-Fields

 ## Run locally